janotaz/kcc/README.md

 ## starting k

-Assiming conda's `bin` is in you PATH, start a `k` session like so:
+Assuming conda's `bin` is in your PATH, start a `k` session like so:

 ```
 kelas@failbowl ~ $ k